varocketry/guitar-mastery-hub/public/lessons/lesson_043_minor_key_progressions.md

 ---

-## 🎵 WHY THIS MATTERS: THE SOUND OF EMOTION
+## ðŸŽµ WHY THIS MATTERS: THE SOUND OF EMOTION

 ### The Question Every Songwriter Asks